JeremiePat/twig-brunch/README.md

 | Option       | Description
 | ------------ | -----------------
 | `extension`  | The extentions used by your Twig files.
 It can be either a String or an Array of strings (default to `twig`).
-| `staticDir`  | This plugin allows to turn Twig templates into static HTML files.
+| `static`     | This plugin allows to turn Twig templates into static HTML files.
 All Twig templates that do not start with a `_` will be turn into a static HTML file within the chosen directory.
 If not set, there is no static generation.
+| `static.directory` | The directory where the static file will be output (default to app/assets)
-| `staticData` | The location of a JSON file to populate the Twig template when turn into static HTML files.
+| `static.data` | The location of a JSON file to populate the Twig template when turn into static HTML files.

+> __NOTE:__ _The static configuration can be either an object (as decribed above) or a string representing the path to a JSON file with the necessary data to fill the templates_

 #### Example